 - Economical- The subsidiary book is cost-effective as it saves time and enhances the effectiveness of the workers.

-- Comprehensive data in one book- All the similar data such as a purchase made on credit sale, cash payment, cash receipts are clearly and promptly available in one book.
+- Comprehensive data in one book- All the similar data, such as a purchase made on a credit sale, cash payment, cash receipts are clearly and promptly available in one book.

 Special Journal for Businesses

 - Cash Book– The book is managed to register the cash payment and cash receipt.
 The entire transactions made to the bank and withdrawal from the bank is recorded in the book.

 - Sales Book- All the sale of services and goods made on credit by the company is recorded in the book.